turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_metric_statistic_data_point.md

   - timestamp < ‘2023-03-15T00:00:00Z’ (The data will be fetched from one day before the provided time to the provided time)

 - We recommend specifying the `period` column in the query to optimize the table output.
 If you do not specify the `timestamp` then the default value for `period` is 60 seconds.
 If you specify the `timestamp` then the period will be calculated based on the duration to provide a good spread under the 1440 datapoints.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_cloudwatch_metric_statistic_data_point` table, you can use the `.inspect aws_cloudwatch_metric_statistic_data_point` command in Steampipe.

+### Key columns:

+- `namespace`: This is the namespace of the metric.
+It can be used to join with other tables that also contain metric namespace information.
+- `metric_name`: This is the name of the metric.
+It can be used to join with other tables that also contain metric name information.
+- `timestamp`: This is the timestamp for the data point.
+It can be used to join with other tables that also contain timestamp information, allowing for time-based analysis of the data points.

 ## Examples